Intrauterine Device (IUD) for Birth Control

 IUD insertion is easiest in women who have had a vaginal childbirth in the past.

 Your doctor may have you feel for the IUD string right after insertion, to be sure you know what it feels like.
-You may be given antibiotics to prevent infection.

 What To Expect After Treatment